 Management of civilian radioactive waste has posed difficult issues for Congress since the beginning of the nuclear power industry in the 1950s.
-Although federal policy is based on the premise that nuclear waste can be disposed of safely, new storage and disposal facilities have frequently been health, challenged on safety, and environmental grounds.
-Civilian radioactive waste ranges from the highly radioactive spent fuel from nuclear power plants to the far-lessradioactive uranium mill tailings that result from the processing of uranium ore.
-Most of the debate over civilian waste disposal focuses on spent fuel and on "low level" waste from nuclear power plants, medical institutions, civilian research facilities, and industry.
+Federal policy is based on the premise that nuclear waste can be disposed of safely, but new storage and disposal facilities have frequently been challenged on safety, health, and environmental grounds.
+Although civilian radioactive waste encompasses a wide range of materials, most of the current debate focuses on the highly radioactive spent fuel from nuclear power plants.

-The Nuclear Waste Policy Act of 1982 (NWPA) calls for disposal of spent nuclear fuel in a repository in a deep geologic formation that is unlikely to be disturbed for thousands of years.
+The Nuclear Waste Policy Act of 1982 (NWPA) calls for disposal of spent nuclear fuel in a deep geologic repository that is unlikely to be disturbed for thousands of years.
 NWPA established an office in the Department of Energy (DOE) to develop such a repository and required the program's civilian costs to be covered by a fee on nuclear-generated electricity, paid into the Nuclear Waste Fund.
 Amendments to NWPA in 1987 restricted DOE's repository site studies to Yucca Mountain in Nevada.
-DOE is studying numerous scientific issues in determining the suitability of Yucca Mountain for a nuclear waste repository, which must be licensed by the Nuclear Regulatory Commission (NRC).
+DOE is studving numerous scientific issues at Yucca Mountain in preparing an application to the Nuclear Regulatory Commission (NRC) for the planned repository.
 Questions about the site include the likelihood of earthquakes, volcanoes, groundwater contamination, and human intrusion.

 NWPA's goal for loading waste into the repository was 1998, but DOE does not expect to open the facility until 2010 at the earliest.
 President Bush recommended the site to Congress February 15, 2002, and Nevada Governor Guinn exercised his right to "veto" the site April 8, 2002.
-The veto would have blocked further development of the site if the President had not signed a congressional approval resolution within 90 days of continuous session.
-The House passed a Yucca Mountain approval resolution (H.J.Res.
+A resolution to allow Yucca Mountain licensing to proceed despite the state veto was passed by the House (H.J.Res.
 87) May 8, 2002, by a vote of 306-117.
 The Senate passed H.J.Res.
 87 by voice vote July 9, 2002, and the President signed it July 23, 2002 (P.L.
 107-200).